AbdulMoqeet/HRAN/README.md

 ![Visual_PSNR_SSIM_BI](/Figures/vis_results.png)
 Visual results with Bicubic (BI) degradation (4×) on on Urban100 and Manga109 datasets

-For more results, please refer to our [main papar](https://ieeexplore.ieee.org/abstract/document/8844684)
+For more results, please refer to our [paper](https://ieeexplore.ieee.org/abstract/document/8844684)

 ## Citation
 If you find this code helpful in your research, please cite the following paper.